gravitational/teleport/docs/2.5/intro.md

 # Introduction

 Welcome to the Teleport documentation!
-Teleport is available through the free, open source edition ("Teleport OSS Edition") or a commercial edition ("Teleport Enterprise Edition").
+Teleport is available through the free, open source edition ("Teleport Community Edition") or a commercial edition ("Teleport Enterprise Edition").

 Below is a brief summary of the documentation available here.

-## OSS Teleport
+## Teleport Community

-The Open Source (OSS) Edition is [on Github](https://github.com/gravitational/teleport) if you want to dive into the code.
+The Community Edition is [on Github](https://github.com/gravitational/teleport) if you want to dive into the code.
 These documentation is also available in [the Github repository](https://github.com/gravitational/teleport/tree/master/docs) so feel